- California State University, East Bay Foundation, Inc.

 Policies and practices protect students from improper disclosure of information about the students' views, beliefs, and political activities which professors acquire in the course of their work as instructors, advisers, and counselors and such information shall be considered confidential.
 Judgments of academic ability and character may be provided under appropriate circumstances, normally with the knowledge or consent of the student.

 The Grade Appeal and Academic Grievance Committee (Academic Programs and Graduate Studies, Student Services and Administration Building, 4500), which operates under the supervision of the Academic Senate, exists to resolve grade disputes and other academic grievances.
 Reports of discrimination will be handled by the Director, Office of Equity and Diversity (Student Services and Administration Building), 510-885-4918; TTY 510-885-7592.

-Reports of student misconduct including those relating to academic dishonesty will be handled by the Office of Student Development and Judicial Affairs, http://www.csueastbay.edu/sdja (Student Services and Administration Building, 1st Floor) 510-885-3763.
+Reports of student misconduct including those relating to academic dishonesty will be handled by the Office of Student Conduct, Rights and Responsibilities, http://www.csueastbay.edu/sdja (Student Services and Administration Building, 1st Floor) 510-885-3763.